ElpadoCan/SpotMAX/spotmax/docs/source/tutorials/mtDNA_yeast.rst

 .. tip::

-    spotMAX can take advantage of mother-bud (or sister cells) relationships.
+    SpotMAX can take advantage of mother-bud (or sister cells) relationships.
 To annotate the relationship use the `Cell-ACDC`_ software.
 These annotations are saved in the file ending with ``acdc_output.csv``.